larsgoette/larsgoette/README.md

 **I’m a tech entrepreneur, UX designer and developer.**

 - 🛸 I build UX optimized MVPs.
-In warp speed.
+At warp speed.
 - 🪅 I'm interested in entrepreneurship, design, web development, AI and web3.
 - 🧪 I test and validate business models with a data-driven approach.
 - 💬 Ping me about tech innovations, design and green tech.